 This fancy and imposing castle hotel was far outside our budget for staying overnight, so instead we booked afternoon tea in the castle's Connaught Room, and arrived early in order to spend some time exploring the castle's extensive gardens.

 Ashford Castle is a beautiful spot, and spending a few hours here was definitely the right choice.
-(And the afternoon tea was delicious!!)
+(And the afternoon tea was delicious!!
+If you want to enjoy it, too, be sure to book a table ahead.)

 (If you DO want to consider staying at Ashford Castle, though, you can .)